t8ortot/sheets-discogs-tracker/README.md

 8. A popup saying "Project wants to access your Google Account."
 Click "Allow."
 Permissions are needed to:
    - Let the script have full control over the spreadsheet so it can make changes automatically.
-   - Let the script make external web requests to the Discogs API to import user and pricing data.
+   - Let the script make external web requests to the Discogs API to import your collection and pricing data.
    - Let the script display errors to you when something goes wrong.
    - Let the script build a custom menu to run the script easier.